project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/57-tony-lovell-how-the-100m-slm-fund-handled-the-six-driest-years-on-record.md

 ---
-title: 57 Tony Lovell, how the $ 100M SLM fund handled the six driest years on record
+title: 57 Tony Lovell How The 100m Slm Fund Handled The Six Driest Years On Record
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-08-20)